wazuh/wazuh-documentation/source/user-manual/kibana-app/wazuh-rbac.rst

 Now it is time to go to the Wazuh web interface and move to the “Security” option.
 Then choose “Policies.”
 This menu allows users to edit any RBAC policy and define which permissions will be in the system.

 These permissions will not be applied to any role until both entities are joined.
 Before, you need to create a new policy that gives users access to the agents of the “Framework” group.
-In this policy, you must select all the options the “Framework” team will perform with the agents and choose the “Framework” group:
+In this policy, you must select all the options the “Framework” team will perform with the agents and choose the “Framework” group.

 .. thumbnail:: ../../images/kibana-app/0.4.security_policies.png
     :title: Keys